 Demolition and Construction Waste/Debris

-Roofing shingles can be disposed of in a dumpster.
+Roofing shingles can be disposed of in a dumpster rental.
 As can most renovation waste like drywall, siding, wooden material, flooring, cabinets, etc. However, if you have a large amount of brick, stone, concrete or asphalt your dumpster rental may include an additional fee due to the weight of these materials.
 Check with us before you load up.

 Paints, Stains, Lacquers

-You cannot put paint, paint thinners, lacquers, or wood stains in a dumpster, with the exception of latex paint.
+You cannot put paint, paint thinners, lacquers, or wood stains in a dumpster rental, with the exception of latex paint.
 If your latex paint can’t be reused or recycled, put kitting litter or shredded paper in the can to cause it to become solid.
 Once it is dry, it can go in your rented dumpster.

 In Omaha, we recommend you take your other paint and lacquer items to Under the Sink for free disposal that won’t harm the environment.